 - Get them back on track.
 You may want to consider the use of a behavior chart.
 Charts are great for short term solutions to big-sized problems.
 If your child is struggling across the board, a reset button is necessary.
 A chart can be a great way to get him back on track.
 We prefer charts that allow children to earn back privileges that would be normally embedded into a regular day, such as regular bedtime, dessert, tv time, computer time, play time outside, etc. These “privileges” are earned with points from success in problem areas.
 Click here to learn more information about this type of behavior chart.

 - Speak their language.
 You may find that discipline that deals in a “currency” that is meaningful to your child can be very effective at this age.
 This means that a loss of a valued privilege can go a long way in correcting a pattern of misbehavior.
 Remember to not just stop there.
-Lasting change is best achieved when positive corrective measures are included as well (for example: if your child demonstrates poor self-control with a sibling, you can remove the use of a favorite video game for a period of time but during that time play The Anger Game to reinforce the importance of self-control).
+Lasting change is best achieved when positive corrective measures are included as well (for example: if your child demonstrates poor self-control with a sibling, you can remove the use of a favorite video game for a period of time but during that time play an anger game (not an affiliate link) to reinforce the importance of self-control).

 - Let them relax.
 This is an age when opportunities for joining clubs, taking after school classes and sports abound.
 Resist the urge to over-schedule your child in response to the abundance of opportunities.
 Many parents fear that they will miss some hidden talent or gift if they do not expose their child to every opportunity available.
 This is simply unfounded.
 One or two carefully selected after school activities are more than enough for this age where free play and unstructured time are at a premium but essential to healthy development.